Skip to content

 Purpose

-The purpose of the UW/Fred Hutch Center for AIDS Research (CFAR) Mentored International Investigator Award (MIIA) is to encourage international junior investigators (at an advanced stage of training or recently independent) to conduct independent research with close mentorship from UW/Fred Hutch CFAR faculty.
+The purpose of the UW/Fred Hutch Center for AIDS Research (CFAR) Mentored International Investigator Award (MIIA) is to encourage international early-stage investigators (at an advanced stage of training or recently independent) to conduct independent research with close mentorship from UW/Fred Hutch CFAR faculty.
 This research should ultimately lead to acquiring preliminary data to obtain funding to continue their HIV/AIDS research careers.

 Funding Available